Qualifying Financing definition

 Qualifying Financing has that meaning set forth in the Certificate of Incorporation of the Company, as in effect immediately prior to the date of any such financing.

-Qualifying Financing means a financing on commercially reasonable terms (including with respect to the aggregate amount of fees and costs of such financing and any breakage costs or termination fees); provided that it is agreed that, with respect to Investor or its Affiliates, any such financing shall be deemed to be on commercially reasonable terms if (i) the interest rate for such financing does not exceed LIBOR plus three percent (3%), (ii) such financing has a loan-to-value ratio of at least forty percent (40%) (based on the value of the NEP Common Units to be delivered to Investor or its Affiliates in connection with the exercise of any such Call Option, NEP Change of Control Option or Class B COC Option); (iii) the terms of such financing are otherwise substantially similar in all material respects to similar financing arrangements entered into by third-party investors during the eighteen (18)-month period immediately prior to the Effective Date in connection with the purchase by NEP (in exchange for equity securities in NEP) of such third party investor’s membership interest in a joint venture between NEP or its affiliates, on the one hand, and such third-party investor, on the other hand, that is similar in nature to the transactions contemplated by this Agreement with respect to the Call Option, NEP Change of Control Option and Class B COC Option executed that are similar to the transaction contemplated by this Agreement and (iv) the sources of such financing are nationally reputable financial institutions in the business of providing financing of the nature described in the foregoing clause (iii); provided, further, that in no event shall such Qualifying Financing be secured by Encumbrances on any Class B Units.
+Qualifying Financing means a financing on commercially reasonable terms (including with respect to the aggregate amount of fees and costs of such financing and any breakage costs or termination fees); provided that, with respect to Investor or its Affiliates, any such financing shall be deemed to be on commercially reasonable terms if (a) the interest rate for such financing does not exceed LIBOR plus three and one half percent (3.5%), (b) such financing has a loan-to-value ratio of at least forty percent (40%) (based on the Issuance Price of the NEP Common Units to be delivered to Investor in connection with the exercise of any Call Option, NEP Change of Control Option or Class B COC Option); (c) the terms of such financing (when taken together with the aggregate amount of fees and costs of such additional financing and any breakage, termination fees, or other payments that would be due or payable under existing debt facilities in connection with such additional financings) are otherwise substantially similar in all material respects to similar financing arrangements entered into by third-party investors, during the eighteen (18)-month period immediately prior to the date on which such Qualifying Financing is obtained, in connection with the purchase by an Affiliate of NEP (in exchange for equity securities of NEP) of such third party investor’s membership interest in an entity jointly owned by NEP or its Affiliates, on the one hand, and such third-party investor (or its Affiliates), on the other hand, that is similar in nature to the transactions contemplated by this Agreement with respect to the Call Option, NEP Change of Control Option and Class B COC Option; and (d) the sources of such financing are nationally reputable financial institutions regulated as commercial banks whose ordinary business consists of providing financing of a nature similar to the financings described in the foregoing clause (c); provided, further, that in no event shall (i) such Qualifying Financing be secured by any Encumbrance on any Class B Units or (ii) the scheduled maturity date for a tranche under such financing be shorter than the second anniversary of the funding date for such tranche.
 Quarter means, unless the context requires otherwise, a fiscal quarter of the Company.

 Qualifying Financing means one or more Financings within the 12 months before or following the Effective Date resulting in gross proceeds of not less than $15,000,000.